 Our cardboard boxes (or cartons) are made from corrugated sheets in either single wall boxes or double wall boxes.
 We have put together this packaging guide to help you identify exactly what you need so you’re not paying too much for shipping your products.

-For smaller e-commerce businesses and hobbyists who ship out their products through the post, finding the right sized Royal Mail box can be crucial.
+For smaller e-commerce businesses and hobbyists who ship out their products through the post, finding the correct sized Royal Mail box can be crucial.
 Most UK mail is handled by Royal Mail, and they have various price brackets for different packaging sizes.

 We have put together this handy guide on standard box sizes to help you understand what shipping your products may cost when sending them first class.

 If you sell products online, it is important to understand the pricing breaks and have packaging that will maximise your profits.
 A parcel only needs to go a few millimetres over the maximum allowed for it to affect the shipping costs considerably.

 If you’re dispatching 20 2kg parcels each working day on a first class service using the ‘medium parcel’ size instead of the ‘small parcel’ size could cost you an extra £69 per day, or £365 per week.
 Do this for a year and the cost increases to just short of a staggering £19,000.
 Showing just how important understanding shipping box sizes can be to businesses big and small.